toddfoster/toddfoster.github.com/resume.md

 **Macintosh Developer:** Develop GUI in Objective C/Cocoa with a custom bridge to a C# backend running under Mono.

 ### **Interactive Network Technologies,** Houston, TX (2007 to 2010)
-**Software Developer:** Work in C#, Java, OpenGL development with internationally distributed teams.
-Developed GIS application for international customer.
-Began in middle of the project, eventually becoming lead developer.
-Brought project to deliverable stage and then trained overseas developers to provide ongoing support.
-Worked on all stages of project life-cycle, short- and long-term projects.
+**Software Developer, Team Lead:** Work in C#, Java, OpenGL development with internationally distributed teams and international customers.

 ### **Homewood Church of Christ,** Birmingham, AL (2001 to 2007)
 **Missionary / church planter in Bronx, NY:** Teach and mentor in a variety of settings.
 Facilitate internships and direct short term campaigns.
 Technology resource / administration.
 Publish supporter reports, newsletters.